 Nans Sous Sainte Anne is located in a valley of limestone cliffs and forests in the Franche-Comte.

-It is a very small village dating back to the 13th century in the area of the ancient Celtic and Roman salt routes.
-It is a pristine haven little known in the United States but loved by European sports enthusiasts and nature lovers.
+It is a very small beautifil village dating back to the 13th century in the area of the ancient Celtic and Roman salt routes.